-And as soon as he cried out, as if trying to make room for some other thought to come, it occurred to him that maybe the music next door, and those people were his chance—something that would make him reborn.
+And as soon as he cried out, as if trying to make room for some other thought, it occurred to him that maybe the music next door, and those people, were his chance—something that would allow him to be reborn.
 Reborn fresh and new and innocent and free and able to start all over.
 His new childhood was waiting for him in another room.

 He knew it was silly, even ridiculous.
-He got up nevertheless, and started toward the door.
+Still, he got up and started toward the door.

 Then he hesitated.

 A new blast of sound came from behind the wall.